sgmurphy/wordpress-plugins/reviews-feed/README.txt

 * Completely responsive and mobile ready –your reviews feed layout looks great on any screen size and in any container width
 * Display multiple reviews feeds on the same page or on different pages throughout your site by creating multiple feeds in our customizer
 * Choose a language for your Google reviews content to display in or leave reviews untranslated.
-* Collect and permanently store new Google reviews and Yelp reviews over time.
+* Collect and permanently store new Google and Yelp reviews over time.
 Use our feature to load more reviews on the page.
 * Encourage visitors to leave their own reviews with a link to Google or Yelp to rate your business.

 == Changelog ==